 For those who are interested, then, here are some of the legalities involved in running farmersmarket.pizza LLC.

-farmersmarket.pizza LLC is a company that is incorporated in Maryland.
+farmersmarket.pizza LLC is a company that is registered in Maryland.
 The name of the company is the name of the company website plus LLC.

 You can check on the status of the company at the maryland.gov website egov section.
 Enter FARMERSMARKET.PIZZA in the search box, or alternatively, select Department ID and enter W20504130 in the search box.
 Then click on the company name to get a status report.

-An LLC as just noted does not protect an owner or worker from being sued if they are negligent.
-Therefore the owner carries FLIP insurance and recommends that all vendors get FLIP insurance.
+The owner also carries FLIP insurance.
 Furthermore, the market may take out event insurance to insure the market as a whole.

 (3) Legal representation